-Sustainable Finance Disclosure Regulation (SFDR)
+Sustainable Finance Disclosure Regulation (SFDR) / EU Taxonomy

-The HPF pursues a remuneration policy that contributes to the prevention of (the appearance of) conflicts of interest, the prevention of taking unacceptable or undesirable risks, including sustainability risks, and the prevention of costs that are not in the interest of stakeholders of the HPF.
+The HPF pursues a remuneration policy that contributes to the prevention of (the appearance of) conflicts of interest, the prevention of taking unacceptable or undesirable risks, including sustainability risks, and the prevention of costs that are not in the interest of the stakeholders of the HPF.

 Overview per investment category

 The overview below shows per investment category in which the HPF invests which methods are used for the implementation of the SRI Policy.

 Templates Regulatory Technical Standards